Enguard Logo

 Just as healthcare organizations need to manage who has access to PHI, they also need to manage how PHI is accessed.
 There is a correlation between the volume of confidential information and the likelihood of a data breach.
 The larger the amount of data- whether it be photos, video, or text- the more likely it is to be hacked.

 Healthcare providers, especially those who rely heavily on Telehealth services, need to maintain the integrity of their sensitive information.
-This applies to data that is being stored and data that is being transmitted.
+This applies to data that is being stored and data that is being transmitted through telehealth, HIPAA compliant email, and otherwise.
 Investing in secure methods of HIPAA compliant data storage now combats the detrimental effects associated with a data breach in the future.

 HIPAA Compliant Telehealth Platform